Rent Increases in King County

 Most tenants reporting rent increases are in Seattle, followed by Kent, Auburn, Federal Way, and Renton, respectively.
 These cities, predominantly in South King County, have a larger concentration of BIPOC residents than other areas in the county.
 They also historically file the most evictions.

-Renton tenants reported rent increases that, on average, are greater than the overall average of rent increases reported by HJP clients throughout King County.
+Renton and Federal Way tenants reported rent increases that, on average, are greater than the overall average of rent increases reported by HJP clients throughout King County.

 Who is experiencing rent increases?

-The average rent increase for BIPOC renters is $278- $36 more than the overall average rent increase amount and $32 more than the average rent increase reported by white renters ($242).
+The average rent increase for BIPOC renters is $270- $33 more than the average rent increase reported by white renters ($237).

 What is the impact of rent increases on evictions?

-In the coming months, we will be tracking how rent increases might affect evictions based on nonpayment of rent.
-We do know that, in general, eviction filings based on nonpayment of rent are increasing, as eviction moratoria expire.
-In June 2022, there were 113 filings based on nonpayment of rent, up from 92 in May and 57 in April 2022.
+Eviction filings based on nonpayment of rent are increasing, as eviction moratoria have now expired.
+In October 2022, there were 187 filings based on nonpayment of rent, up from 132 in September 2022 and 146 in August 2022.